pactus-project/pactus.org/website/_i18n/en/user-guides/pactus-testnet/index.md

 {% alert_start info %}
 <b>Wallet Address</b>
 <br><br>
-Pactus address have pc HRP on mainnet and a tpc HRP on testnet. any address with pc prefix is invalid on testnet.
+Pactus addresses have pc HRP on Mainnet and a tpc HRP on testnet.
+Addresses with pc prefix are invalid on Testnet. on testnet.
 <br><br>
 You can check pip-8 for more details on Pactus address.
 {% alert_end %}

-## GUI Node and wallet
+## GUI Node and Wallet

-Pactus also offers a GUI to run a node, if you want to use GUI as a testnet node you have to run it wit the same flag in your terminal.
+Pactus also offers a GUI to run a node, if you want to use GUI as a testnet node you have to run it with the same flag in your terminal.

 {% tabs gui_node ltr %}